Said Ali al-Shihri: Linked to the murder of Christian missionaries in Yemen

 While Fox News acknowledged no group had taken responsibility for the murders it speculated that the possible involvement of al-Shihri, a graduate of the Saudi jihadist rehabilitation program, would complicate United States President Barack Obama's plans to close Guantanamo.

 Released a video requesting donations

-On 30 September 2009, the Middle East Media Resources Institute reported that Said Al Shiri had released a video requesting donations.
+On 30 September 2009, the Middle East Media Resources Institute reported that Said Al-Shihri had released a video requesting donations.

 Said's father, and Prince Muhammad Bin Naif, Assistant Deputy Interior Minister for Security Affairs, spoke out against his funding efforts.

 Reported killed in an air strike

 On 24 December 2009, ABC News reported that an air strike in Yemen had killed senior members of al Qaida.

 They reported that the dead might include Nasir al-Wuhayshi, al-Shihri, and Anwar al-Awlaki.

 Reported to be in Yemeni custody

-On 19 January 2010, Yemen security authorities reported they had captured al-Shiri.
+On 19 January 2010, Yemen security authorities reported they had captured al-Shihri.
 He was reported to have tried to evade a newly established roadblock, and to have been apprehended, with another man, after they were injured when their speeding vehicle flipped over.